 Undertaking physical exercises on a regular basis will help to develop powerful muscles and this, in turn, will enable you to avoid problems of the joints.
 In fact, it is possible for the hemophilia patients to undertake majority of the physical exercises unharmed.
 However, such people should keep off from participating in any type of contact sports.
 In addition, seeking physical therapy possibly has a crucial part in lessening problems of the joints owing to repetitive bleeding in the affected areas.
 Your physical therapist may recommend you the following work-outs:

 Before we discuss this topic, it needs to be mentioned that people suffering from hemophilia should not try acupuncture as it may enhance the hazards of bleeding.
 However, despite this, if they desire to try out acupuncture, they should essentially work with a qualified and certified acupuncturist experienced in handling hemophilia cases.
 In fact, it is always advisable that hemophilia patients should go for non-invasive acupuncture like laser acupuncture, as this will not augment the risk of bleeding.

+Honestly speaking, thus far, no research has been undertaken to ascertain the connection between nourishment and hemophilia.
+Nevertheless, it is advisable that people with hemophilia should keep away from taking vitamin E supplements and fish oil, as these substances have been found to prolong the bleeding period by preventing any cohesion among the platelets.
 On the other hand, vitamin K has a crucial part in aiding usual blood clot formation and may be included in the diets of people having hemophilia.
 While more studies are needed in this regard, such patients may also benefit by taking vitamin K supplements.
 However, here is a word of caution - hemophilia patients should never ever take vitamin K supplements without consulting their physician.